lyonel/pukcab/MANUAL.md

 The "scalable filesystem" requirement might seem surprising but, to store backups, you will need a modern filesystem that can gracefully handle thousands and thousands of files per directory, sometimes big, sometimes small.

-On Linux, XFS, ext4 and Btrfs are known to work.
+On Linux, [XFS], [ext4] and [Btrfs] are known to work.
 FAT, NTFS or HFS cannot and must not be used.

 Clients
 -------